tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 A sane compromise between battery use, network use and up-to-date information is to sync weather forecasts every 24h and warnings every 30 minutes.

 The background sync interval for texts, pollen count and maps is every 24 hours, if enabled.
-You can trigger a forced update of this information from inside the app in the respective view.
+You can trigger a forced update of this information from inside the app in the respective views.

 You see the last update time of the weather forecasts in the main app. *Long pressing* this text makes the app display the time the weather forecast was *issued* by the DWD.

 The app uses a sync adapter that runs in the background.
 This sync adapter is triggered periodically by the system based on your settings (e.g. every 30 minutes to update warnings).
 The timing is *inexact*, so that the system can combine various sync requests to save your battery.

 The system won't call the sync adapter when no suitable network is available and/or other settings prevent background syncs.
-See "My widgets don't update" above for a list of things that may affect background syncs.
-Syncs also will get postponed when the device is in
+See "weather forecasts do not get updated" above for a list of things that may affect background syncs.
+Syncs also will get postponed when the device is in "doze mode".
-"doze mode".

 ### How often does the GadgetBridge app gets updated (when this feature is enabled)?

 When GadgetBridge support is **enabled**, the app will update GadgetBridge approximately once per hour.

+Should you have placed a weather widget on your homescreen, Tiny Weather Forecast Germany will also always update Gadgetbridge together with the widgets.

 If updates do not occur as frequent as expected, see ("weather forecasts do not get updated") above for things you should check.
+Specifically, consider putting a weather widget on your home screen.

 ### Why is precipitation displayed in kg/m² instead of mm?